 Next Steps |

-All students will be notified of the status of their application (accepted, denied or placed on the waitlist) by June, by their Cooperative Education Teachers.
+All students will be notified of the status of their application (accepted, denied or placed on the waitlist) by May, by their Cooperative Education Teachers.

 Important to note, the Level One OYAP opportunity is like a scholarship for the Skilled Trades.
 The available spots are split between five school boards.
-If you are not successful in securing a spot, there is an amazing alternative, speak with your COOP teacher about a 4 period COOP with a Registered Training Agreement (RTA).
+If you are not successful in securing a spot, there is an alternative, speak with your COOP teacher about a 4 period COOP with a Registered Training Agreement (RTA).

 Visit your Coop office and request the OYAP Level 1 Application information package which contains detailed instructions of items to prepare (including the questions you will need to answer) prior to beginning your online application.
 Before submitting your application, you, and your parent/guardian (if under 18) will need to sign the application.